KuligKamil/mongodb-project-workshop/README.md

     urgent = 3
 ```

-T drop database - for easier iterate and test.
+To drop database - for easier iterate and test.

 ```python
 client.drop_database(name_or_database=client.workshop)